input-output-hk/catalyst-core/book/src/08_event-db/01_development.md

 After Postgres is installed, as the `postgres` user:

 1. Init the Database (if it doesn't exist already):
-    The recommended database initialisation command (on Linux or Mac) is:
+    The recommended database initialization command (on Linux or Mac) is:

     ```sh
     [postgres@host]$ initdb --locale=C.UTF-8 --encoding=UTF8 -D /var/lib/postgres/data --data-checksums